coderAditya12/MERN-blog/frontend/README.md

 yarn add express
 ```

-3. **connect database**:- connect database with MongoDB using mongoose.
+3.**connect database**:- connect database with MongoDB using mongoose.

 ## mongoose install:-
  ```bash
  yarn add mongoose
  ```

+4.**user model**:- created the model using user schema in user.js file and export it.